To work out what size muzzle you need please measure your dog as below

 Assessing the depth of the muzzle.

 It is easy to underestimate the amount of room needed to allow your dog to pant freely.
-Signs that a muzzle are too small are that the dog will pant heavier, quicker than usual, and that they don't settle with the muzzle on- because they can't breath effectively!
+Signs that a muzzle are too small are that the dog will pant heavier, quicker than usual, and that they don't settle with the muzzle on, often trying to pull them off- because they can't breath effectively!